2435191/marco-rubio-bible-tweets/README.md

 # marco-rubio-bible-tweets
-How many times does Senator Marco Rubio tweet bible verses?
-(Shockingly, up to 30% of his tweets are like this.)
+How many times does Senator Marco Rubio tweet verses from the Bible?
+I was able to find out with Twitter scraping.

 Run `main.py` and then the `graph` notebook.
 ## Dependencies